Wilson Betemit: New York Yankees

 On July 31, 2007, the Dodgers traded Betemit to the New York Yankees for relief pitcher Scott Proctor.
 On August 2, 2007, Betemit homered in his first Yankee at bat while filling in at shortstop for Derek Jeter and was given a curtain call by the fans in attendance.
 On May 9, 2008, Betemit was the victim of Detroit Tigers pitcher Kenny Rogers' record setting 92nd career pickoff.

 Chicago White Sox

 On November 13, 2008, Betemit, and minor league pitchers Jeffrey Marquez and Jhonny Núñez were traded to the Chicago White Sox for first baseman Nick Swisher and minor league pitcher Kanekoa Texeira.

 On June 3, 2009, the White Sox designated Betemit for assignment to call up prospect Gordon Beckham.

 Kansas City Royals

 On November 12, 2009, Betemit signed a minor league contract with the Kansas City Royals.
-He began the 2010 season with Kansas City's Class AAA affiliate, the Omaha Royals of the Pacific Coast League.
+He began the 2010 season with Kansas City's Triple-A affiliate, the Omaha Royals of the Pacific Coast League.

 He hit home runs from both sides of the plate on June 10, 2010, in a 9–8 win against Minnesota Twins.